 $795K Negotiated for Rear-End Accident

-Our client was a driver of a vehicle traveling eastbound on I-10 of Santa Monica Freeway, 485 feet west of Washington Boulevard, in Los Angeles, California.
-At that time, the defendant was operating a vehicle directly behind our client’s vehicle at a high rate of speed.
+Our client was the driver of a vehicle traveling eastbound on the I-10 on the Santa Monica Freeway.
+At the time, the defendant was operating another vehicle directly behind our plaintiff’s car at a high rate of speed.
+The car accident occurred when the defendant rear ended our client’s car 485 feet west of Washington Boulevard in Los Angeles, California.

-Our client stopped for the traffic ahead, and the defendant driver failed to yield to the stopped vehicle ahead and slammed into the rear of our client’s vehicle.
+Our client stopped for the traffic ahead.
+At that point, the defendant driver failed to yield to oncoming traffic and struck the rear of our client’s vehicle.

-The police officer on the scene found the defendant driver at fault for the collision in violation of California Vehicle Code Section 22350 CVC for driving at an unsafe speed.
+The police officer at the scene determined that the accused driver was at fault for the collision.
+The officer found the defendant in violation of California Vehicle Code Section 22350 CVC for driving at an unsafe speed.
 As a result of the collision, our client’s vehicle was totaled.

-The defendant driver breached their statutory duty when they acted unreasonably, carelessly, recklessly, and negligently under the circumstances, thereby forcefully causing this rear-end collision.
-The defendant driver’s failure to keep a proper lookout for conditions of the road violated statutes and resulted in the collision.
+The defendant driver breached their statutory duty when they acted carelessly, recklessly, and negligently under the circumstances.
+The defendant driver failed to keep a proper lookout for road conditions and rear ended the victim’s car, violating the statutes and causing an accident resulting in injuries.

-Per the supportive documentation, our client was obeying all laws at the time of the crash and was acting reasonably under the circumstances, consequently alleviating any comparative negligence.
-Based on the foregoing, and based on the provided documentation, it is abundantly clear that liability solely rested with the defendant driver.
-Liability is indisputable in this case.
+According to the supporting documentation, our client was obeying all laws at the time of the incident and was acting reasonably under the circumstances.
+Therefore, this mitigates any comparative negligence.
+Based on the foregoing, it is abundantly clear that liability rested solely with the defendant driver.
+Liability in this case is undisputed.

 Turn to an experienced law firm equipped to handle cases throughout California.